 Gap Year Days 64 – 70

-Our visit to Venice is a little muddled.
+Our visit to Venice was a little muddled.
 Some advice – if you want to stay in Venice in June, don’t try to book only a week or so out.
 Unless of course you are prepared to pay $500 per night!
 We were not.
 With a lot of searching, and the pain of swapping accomodation, we are staying in three different places during our visit.